jz427/NetworkScanner/README.md

 - Runs an aggressive scan (-A) on the target
 - Iterates through hosts, protocols, and ports
 - Extracts:
--- Port
+  - Port
--- Protocol
+  - Protocol
--- Service name
+  - Service name
--- Product
+  - Product
--- Version
+  - Version
--- CPE (if available)<br/>
+  - CPE (if available)

 Each port’s data is stored as a dictionary and returned as a list of findings.